EXCLUSIVE-Italy seeks to extend 'GACS' bad loan scheme by 12 months - sources

 The scheme, which reduces the losses banks are exposed to when shedding bad debts, has proven a success, prompting Greece to replicate it under a programme dubbed Hercules.

-Consultancy KPMG said in April the GACS scheme had helped Italian banks complete 25 transactions since it was introduced, freeing the sector of a gross 71 billion euros ($86 billion) in bad loans.
+Consultancy KPMG said in April the GACS scheme had helped Italian lenders complete 25 transactions since it was introduced, freeing the sector of a gross 71 billion euros ($86 billion) in bad loans.

+A market source said that figure would rise to 80 billion euros by the end of the year, accounting for more than a third of the overall reduction in problem loans held by Italian banks over the past four years.

+Alessandro Rivera, the Italian Treasury's director general who helped to devise the GACS scheme, recently forecast the pandemic would turn sour between 60 billion and 100 billion euros in bank loans over the next 18 months.

 The Treasury declined to comment on this story.